jaakidup/JRouter/ReadMe.md

 #  JROUTER

-Simple http router with GET, POST, DELETE and UPDATE wrappers
+Simple http router with GET, POST, DELETE PUT and PATCH wrappers

+This is just in the beginning phase and testing some ideas.

+## Ideas
+- Auth service
+- GEO service
+- Full Text service

 ##  History
-- DELETE + UPDATE
+- DELETE + PUT + PATH added

 ##  TODO